 The reality of most employee onboarding structures

-Step 1 – Wait at the door/reception/foyer feeling extremely awkward as people go about their jobs..
-Or worse, glance in your direction.
+Step 1 – Wait at the door/reception/foyer feeling awkward as people go about their jobs.

-Step 2 – Be greeted by someone with a really welcoming workplace misconduct brochure.
+Step 2 – Be greeted by someone with a welcoming workplace misconduct brochure.

 Step 3 – Go through an ‘induction’ which may or may not include video content which should have died a long time ago.

-And it involves leveraging the recruits you already have – and connecting every single one of your new hires with an experienced employee – or mentor.
+It involves leveraging the world class employees you already have and connecting your new hires with an experienced employee – in other words, an onboarding mentor!

-- The mentor kills a massive portion of the awkwardness associated with a first day in any environment; greeting the new hire straight away; normalising the whole situation by showing the new hire the ‘ropes’; and just being there.
+- Removing a big part of the awkwardness associated with a first day in any environment, i.e. an experienced employee greeting the new hire and normalising the work environment by showing them the ‘ropes’ etc;

-- The established employee provides access into their own network and employee circles during the first days and weeks of an employee’s tenure, providing a support network for the new employee moving forward.
+- Access into the employee’s existing network and circles during the first days and weeks of an employee’s tenure, providing a support network for the new employee moving forward.

-- The mentor can start playing an early part in the mentees development – whether they are in the same department or not.
+- The mentor can play an early part in the mentees development – whether they are in the same department or not.